CodeLinaro-mirror/la_platform_external_stg/doc/comparison.md

 Id)` itself:

-*   it would result in unnecessary extra work as its callers would need to pack and the function would need to unpack `std::optional<Id>` arguments
+*   it would result in unnecessary extra work as its callers would need to pack and the function would need to unpack `optional<Id>` arguments
 *   added and removed nodes have none of the other interesting features that it handles
 *   `Added` and `Removed` don't need to decorate their return values with any difference information

+### `Defined`

+This takes care of comparisons of user-defined types which may be forward declarations or full definitions.

+### `Nodes`

+These take care of comparisons of sequences of arbitrary nodes (or enumerators).

+STG uses "matching keys" to reduce the problem of comparing sequences to comparing maps.
+It attempts to preserve original sequence order as described in `order.h`.

 ### `operator(Id, Id)`